glynni/Guava/README.md

 # Guava
-Guava is supposed to be an engine for any kind of graphics rendering.
+Guava is a library for graphics rendering.
 This repository is meant to teach me how to work with git repositories and get a better understanding of how things are done professionally.

 ## Motivation
 The repository was set up with the guidance of **The Cherno**: